 Following the transaction with Gecko Namibia, a focus was placed on the Kunene Cobalt-Copper Project throughout 2018-2020.
 Exploration results were largely unsuccessful and these properties were deemed to not warrant further investment.
-As a consequence, non-core prospecting licences were largely relinquished in the year.
+Consequently, non-core prospecting licences were largely relinquished.

 Since 2020 the Company has focused on further development of the Lofdal project through its joint venture with Japan Oil, Gas and Metals National Corporation ("JOGMEC") and on exploration of its gold properties in Namibia.
-The Otjitanga light rare earth property is in a final stage for a commercial transaction.
+The Otjitanga light rare earth and the Epembe tantalum-niobium properties are in a final stage for a commercial transaction.